 The average body temperature is 98.6° F (37°C).
 But "normal" body temperature varies from person to person.
 It also changes during the day, rising a bit after you eat or exercise.
 Body temperature is often higher in the afternoon than it is when you wake up in the morning.

 Fever means a body temperature of 100.4° F (38°C) or higher.
-An infection is the most common cause of fever.
-Examples include the flu, pneumonia, food poisoning, and bladder infection.
+An infection, such as the flu, is the most common cause of fever.

 Other conditions can also cause a fever.
 These include diseases that produce inflammation, such as rheumatoid arthritis, reactions to drugs or vaccines, and even certain types of cancers.

 People with a fever may also: